ioccc-src/winner/2024/ferguson1/README.md

 This all took a lot of care in calculating things, manipulating values and much more.
-Throw in all the many jokes (many of which are utterly ridiculous) and you have a really fun submission!
+Throw in all the many jokes (many of which are utterly ridiculous) and you have a really fun entry!

 Of course there's also the `hell` label and many of the strings in the game refer to the devil and the player character's (PC's) pact.
 The `goto hell` is